Qumulo/docs/administrator-guide/protecting-data/changing-data-protection-configuration.md

 {{site.protectingData.monitorProcess}}

 When Qumulo Core completes the reconfiguration of data protection, the **Data Protected** section shows the changed disk-fault-tolerance and node-fault-tolerance levels and, during the next rebalancing phase, the restriper begins to provision additional usable capacity.

+### Adding Nodes Normally (without Data Protection Reconfiguration)
+{{site.protectingData.followAddNodeInstructions}}

+{{site.protectingData.checkCapacity}}

+{{site.protectingData.monitorProcess}}

+When the restriper completes the provisioning of additional usable capacity, the **Data Protected** section shows the same disk-fault-tolerance and node-fault-tolerance levels as before the node-add operation.